“The Son of Man is to be betrayed into human hands, and they will kill him, and three days after being killed, he will rise again.”

 This is the second time, according to Mark, that Jesus said something like this.
 And it’s clear that his followers wished that he would stop mentioning it.
 “They did not understand what he was saying and were afraid to ask him.”
 They didn’t want him to explain what he meant, because they were afraid of what they might hear.

-They still can’t make any sense of a shamefully executed Messiah.
-Christians today read the story of Jesus in light of Isaiah‘s suffering servant (especially Isaiah 53), but as far as we can tell, people in Jesus’ time did not identify the suffering servant with a messiah.
-(In 45:1 Isaiah says that God‘s Messiah is actually the Persian emperor Cyrus!)
-So Jesus’ followers are not ready to make that identification.
+They still can’t make any sense of a shamefully executed messiah.
+Yes, of course, Christians eventually read and still read the story of Jesus in light of Isaiah‘s suffering servant, especially Isaiah 53.
+Most of Handel’s “Messiah” is based on Isaiah.
+But as far as we can tell, people in Jesus’ time did not identify the suffering servant with any kind of messiah.
+The only messiah, or anointed one, that Isaiah actually mentions is the Persian king Cyrus!
+So Jesus’ followers are not ready to make that identification with a suffering servant.
 It makes no sense to them, not yet.

-Nor can they make any sense of the way Jesus speaks of his resurrection.
-The only sort of resurrection they were expecting was a general resurrection after all God’s opponents are vanquished.
-But Jesus is stretching the term so that it applies to him while God’s opponents are still running things without noticing anything new.
+Now Jesus is starting to speak of his resurrection already, but that didn’t help either.
+They weren’t sure what he meant.
+The only sort of resurrection they had ever heard of back then was a resurrection of everybody at the end of history, after all God’s opponents are vanquished.
+But Jesus is stretching the term so that it applies to him well before the end of history, while God’s opponents are still running things—and not paying much attention to what a few starry eyed religious fanatics have been reporting.
 What sort of resurrection is that?
+That’s not what they signed up for.

 “Jesus sat down, called the twelve, and said to them, ‘Whoever wants to be first must be last of all and servant of all.’”
-That’s one of the things his followers were afraid to ask him about.
+Maybe that’s the thing his followers were really afraid to ask him about.

 And maybe we would rather not ask him about it either.
 After all do we really believe this?
-I’m not sure I know how.
+I say I do, but I’m not sure I know how.

 When I manage to be self-effacing, there’s always a deeper wish, often unacknowledged, that people (or at least God) will commend me for how selfless I am.
 That’s still wanting to be first.

 Or I think about one of my favorite childhood stories, the Ugly Duckling.
-The “duckling” turns out to be a swan, who can then look down on its nest mates as inferiors.
-That’s turning the tables, but it’s still wanting to be first.
+The “duckling” turns out to be a swan, who can then look down on its former nest mates as inferiors.
+That’s turning the tables, but we like the story because the swan gets to be first after all.
+That’s what we want.

 So I don’t know how to stop that.